skttlock/account-deleter/README.markdown

 # Account Deleter program

+#### PROJECT CLOSED REFLECTION:
+- Reasoning for project closure:
+	- The method as designed is likely to be "filtered as spam by the companies email filters."
+	- Implementing a Playwright script would be tedious as every website would need a different script.
+	- This effort could therefore instead be better spent manually deleting each account.
+- Reflections:
+	- Using Mermaid.js for the first time, I found it to be a hassle.
+Excalidraw serves much better for diagramming.

+## Outlining
 **GOAL** contact customer service (known forward as "support") of given companies/websites with request to delete account.

 ## Resources